Clement V. Rogers

-Clement Vann Rogers (January 11, 1839 – October 28, 1911) was an American politician and judge in Indian Territory.
+Clement Vann Rogers (January 11, 1839 – October 28, 1911) was a cattle baron and prominent Cherokee politician and judge in Indian Territory.
 Clem Rogers' parents were both mixed-blood Cherokees who moved to Indian Territory in 1832, several years before the Trail of Tears.
 Before the American Civil War, Clem allied with the "Treaty Party", a Cherokee faction that supported signing the Treaty of New Echota.
 When the Civil War broke out, Clem enlisted in the Confederate Army, and served under General Stand Watie.
 After the war, he became active in Cherokee politics, first elected as a judge in the Cooweescoowee District, then served five terms in the Cherokee Senate.
 He later served as a delegate to the Oklahoma Constitutional Convention.
 Rogers was the father of entertainer Will Rogers.

 When Oklahoma became a state in 1907, the former Cherokee Districts were dissolved and replaced by new counties.
 One of the counties created from the former Cooweescoowee District, Rogers County, Oklahoma, was named in honor of Clement Rogers.

 Family lineage

 Clement Vann Rogers's parents, Robert Rogers, Jr., (1815–1842) and Sallie Vann (1818–1882), "came from Georgia before the main removal of the Cherokees in 1838."
-Sallie Vann was a sister of David Vann, who was related to the Cherokee chief James Vann.
+Sallie Vann was a sister of David Vann, who was closely related to the Cherokee chief James Vann.

 Clem's grandfather was Robert Rogers Sr., a Scotch-Irish immigrant and trader, who came to the area now known as West Virginia in 1800.
 Settling there, he married a half-Cherokee woman named Lucy Cordery.
 Their first son was Robert, Jr., who was born in 1815.
 This son married Sallie Vann in 1835.
 Sallie was also from a mixed-blood family, and said to be three-eights Cherokee.
 Robert Rogers, Sr. was apparently deceased before 1830, when the U.S. Congress passed the Indian Removal Act.
 By then, Robert Sr.'s widow, her son, Robert, and his two sisters were living in Georgia.
 After a group of mostly mixed-blood Cherokees signed the Treaty of New Echota in 1830, they decided that migrating west was inevitable and moved in 1832 to a tract of land near the boundary of Arkansas Territory and Indian Territory.
-After Robert and Sallie built a two-story, five-room house near the community of Westville, in the Goingsnake District of Indian Territory.
-Robert established a prosperous farm in the new land, and their first child, Margaret, was born there in 1836.
+After Robert and Sallie built a two-story, five-room house near the community of Westville, in the Goingsnake District of Indian Territory, Robert established a prosperous farm in the new land, and their first child, Margaret, was born there in 1836.
 Their son, Clement Vann, familiarly known as "Clem", was born January 11, 1839.